Introduction

 string : sType

 The type allows you to specify how the data for this column will be sorted.
-Three types (string, numeric and date) are currently available.
+Four types (string, numeric, date and html (will strip HTML tags before sorting)) are currently available.
 Note that only date formats understood by Javascript's Date() object will be accepted as type date.
 For example: "Mar 26, 2008 5:03 PM".

 Default: Auto-detect from raw data.